osisoft/testing-content/Content_Portal/Documentation/Identity/api-identity-providers.md

 <a id="opIdIdentityProviders_Get Identity Provider By Scheme"></a>

-Returns a list of IdentityProvider objects that follow a scheme.
+Returns a list of identity provider objects that follow a scheme.

 ### Request
 ```text